 Several factors play into the amount of hail risk.
 First, consider the type of materials used on your roof.
-Most types of roofing material can be found in impact-resistant forms that minimize hail damage.
+Most types of roofing material can be found in impact-resistant forms that minimize hail damage, especially if you look into some metal roofing from somewhere like aluminiumwarehouse.co.uk/.
 This includes asphalt shingles (the most popular roofing material), tile, slate, and even metal, though it can show more cosmetic damage after hail.
 The slope of your roof will also be a factor in lessening hail concerns.
 The steeper the grade, the smaller the impact risk.
 Consider this when purchasing a property.

 The IBHS recently tested and rated impact-resistant shingles based on the strength and longevity of the material after a simulated hail storm.
 They ranked the Atlas Storm Master Shake as their top performer with excellent marks in nearly all categories.
 If you’re installing a new roof and want to check with your contractor, you can view IBHS’s complete ratings here.
 The IBHS also suggests that business owners with roof-top HVAC equipment purchase protective hail guards, usually in the form of netting.

 According to Disastersafety.org, homeowners can also protect areas besides roofing materials.
-For homes with siding, they recommend owners purchase fiber-cement materials which are more resilient than vinyl or aluminum.
+For homes with siding, they recommend owners purchase fiber-cement materials which are more resilient.
+For siding that is damaged, you can find vinyl siding contractors in NJ who are specialized in repairs.
 Skylights can also be installed with impact-resistance.
 And in the event of a hailstorm, don’t forget to close window blinds and drapes to protect the inside of your home against broken glass in the event of an impact.

 Insurance and Hail Damage